wee-slack/wee-slack/README.md

 ```

 This command prints a link you should open in your browser to authorize WeeChat
 with Slack.
+If the page shows a different team than the one you want to add,
+you can change the team in the top right corner of the page.

-Once you've accomplished this, copy the "code" portion of the URL in
+Once you've accomplished this, the page will show a command which you should
-the browser and pass it to this command:
+run in WeeChat.
+The command is of the form:

 ```
-/slack register [CODE_FROM_URL]
+/slack register <code>
 ```

-Your Slack team is now added, and you can complete setup by restarting the
+Your Slack team is now added, and you can complete the setup by reloading the
 wee-slack script.

 ```